mk4528/DL_Final-Project/README.md

 ## Optimization methods and Epochs

-In the following result graph, loss and uncertainty is correlated, i.e. stopping at optimal epoch in terms of validation loss leads to lower uncertainty.
+In the following resulting graphs, we computed the windth of 90% prediction intervals and MAE for test data (last two years).
+As you see, loss and uncertainty is correlated, i.e. stopping at optimal epoch in terms of validation loss leads to lower uncertainty.
 Because of the correlation, superior optimization method (w.r.t. epoch or wall clock time) would lead to lower uncertainty, especially in the case with the smaller number of epochs.

 ![image_optimizer_epoch_relation.png](https://github.com/mk4528/DL_Final-Project/blob/main/images/image_optimizer_epoch_relation.png)